 What is the principle?
 At some point in your life, you were probably ashamed of someone in your life.
 If we stand with our good works before God, God will be ashamed of us.
 The Christian will stand at the Judgment Seat of Christ.
 God will not mention our sins to us because Jesus took the judgment for them.
 If we stand in our righteousness, we will be embarrassed.

-“Shame” – the more we orient to the grace of God the less we will experience shame.
-All of us have done a lot of things that bring us shame but God will overrule that shame with his grace.
+“Shame” – the more we orient to the grace of God, the less we will experience shame.
+All of us have done many things that bring us shame, but God will overrule that shame with his grace.